How am I meeting the United Nations SDGs?

 The 2030 Agenda for Sustainable Development, was adopted by all United Nations Member States in 2015.
 At its heart are the 17 Sustainable Development Goals (SDGs), which are an urgent call for action for countries to work towards solving the most important issues that face us as a global community.
 The SDGs recognise that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth.
 At the same time they must tackle climate change and work to preserve our oceans and forests.

-I’m a small but I have ambitions to grow into one of the world’s most pioneering Wellness companies.
-That’s why it’s important to me to buoild my business on foundations I can be proud of.
+I’m currently a small business but I have ambitions to grow into one of the world’s most pioneering Wellness companies.
+That’s why it’s important to me to build my business on foundations I can be proud of.
 I have chosen to use The United Nations Sustainable Development Goals as the governance framework upon which I can operate my business sustainably and ethically.
 I still have work to do on many of the SDGs, but I’m proud to share with you the ones that I’m currently meeting.

 SDG 3 Good Health and Wellbeing

 Wellness and Wellbeing is embedded in the philosophy of everything I do at Natasha Stromberg Wellness and is the foundation stone of my company.
 I promote mental and physical Wellness through healthy eating, growing your own food, sharing and understanding the importance of emotional balance, re-connection with Nature and time spent outdoors.
 I share practical knowledge about health and wellness to a wide audience via my weekly Wednesday Wellness blog and deliver Webinars and workshops on health, wellness and living a more spiritual and purposeful life.
 I am a Registered Member of the Complimentary Medical Association which keeps me up to date with developments in the complimentary medical field and am an Accredited member of the National Council of Psychotherapists.
 As a member of both organisations, I am bound to follow industry codes of conduct and to maintain a high standard of knowledge and ethics when it comes to Health, Wellness and Wellbeing.